Saudi Vision 2030: Critical reactions

 The IMF's report on Saudi Arabia a few months following the announcement of Vision 2030 explained that the fiscal deficit in the Saudi economy would continue to narrow in 2016.
 It also claimed that recent, major government deposits at the Saudi Arabian Monetary Authority (SAMA) acted as policy buffers to smooth the transition that the plan requires.
 In 2016, the IMF publicly warned that Saudi Arabia risks having no more foreign reserve currency within a 5-year period.
 In 2017, it projected that SAMA's net foreign assets would continue to decline, though remaining at a "comfortable level".
 It expects that the fiscal deficit will continue to improve over the coming years, also noting that non-performing loans remained low, despite a slight increase in 2017.

-Over 300 specific targets for 2020 have been announced across 25 government entities as part of the National Transformation Plan.
+Over 300 specific targets for 2020 have been announced across 25 government entities as part of the National Transformation Plan (NTP).
 The NTP brings over 150 expected initial public offerings.
 However, reports noted the "key person dependency" on Crown Prince Mohammad bin Salman of the Vision and the NTP.
 Other criticisms have been regarding the lack of information about the detailed plans to accompany the intended transformation.

 Certain journalists speculated that the plan's goals were overly ambitious, and noted that non-oil growth so far was insufficient and would threaten the plan's successful implementation.
 One report felt that despite the national plan's overall forward-thinking direction, "political reform appears to be absent from the policy agenda".

 Reactions were mixed following the announcement that Saudi Arabia would lift the driving ban on women.
 Similarly to the overarching Vision 2030, some understood the announcement via royal decree as acquiescing to outside pressure, while others applauded the move.

 According to a research paper written by Jane Kinninmont for Chatham House, the structural disadvantages of the country such as weak institutions, inefficient bureaucracy, and significant skill gaps between labor demands and the education system hinder the growth prospects of the country.
 Rebalancing the job market in the private sector will also prove to be a challenge since it is currently mostly staffed by expatriates.
 One of the difficulties is that the private sector has lower salaries and expats are easier to hire and fire.
 Currently, twice as many Saudi nationals work in the public sector as in the private sector.
 The challenge lies in getting a larger portion of nationals to accept lower-paying jobs with more hours than typical public jobs.
 The private sector must also be moved away from business activities that require very low-cost labor.